This topic describes how Zendesk admins work with the Zendesk Agent Workspace.

 About the agent experience

-When the Zendesk Agent Workspace is enabled on your account, the change applies to all your agents.
+When the Zendesk Agent Workspace is activated on your account, the change applies to all your agents.
 Here's what your agents will see:

 - Agents with Support, Chat, and Talk enabled will see a fully-unified conversation experience.
 They have access to all existing Support features, but they can also use Chat, and Talk controls directly from the Support ticket interface.
 For more information, see About the Zendesk Agent Workspace.